 My friend John from up in the Vermilion Bay, Ontario Canada area had made mention of wanting to put together a business styled web site.
 I suggested to him that a blog might suit his needs and it sure would be a lot cheaper than having someone else build a web site for him.

 I decided to help John out in making his new blog.
 After all, that is what friends do for each other and he has helped me out quite a bit, so I figured it was now my turn.
+John's blog isn't finished yet but we are heading in the right direction.

 For those of you that have a moment to spare, please feel free to visit John's new blog.